datasciencemonkey/datasciencemonkey.github.io/_posts/2016-06-12-for-the-love-of-jupyter-and-sas.markdown

 ```
 Again, this could have been any SAS procedure that you have access to & relevant to your problem.
 I just happened to pick on a time series example for this post because of my liking for the SAS forecasting tools & the "quick bang for the buck" nature of these tools.
 While I use only SAS ETS here (as a glimpse into what's possible), using SAS High Performance forecasting one can automate the entire forecasting process very easily.
 You can do things like model selection bake-offs based on an optimizing metric from a slew of possible models, include dependent variables (i.e. add potential causals), define & automate transformations, include events for all types of effects, set up automatic outlier detection etc.

-Finally we combine the forecasts we just generated and prep them up for visualization
+Finally we combine the forecasts we just generated and prep them up for visualization.

 ```sql
 %%SAS